-Further, on the Transaction Date, the Joint Venture and the Company entered into a Lease Agreement (the "Lease Agreement"), pursuant to which the Joint Venture will lease certain of the contributed East Area I property back to the Company for continuation of agricultural operations, and certain other permitted uses, on the property until the Joint Venture requires the property for development.
-The Lease will terminate in stages corresponding to the Joint Venture's development of the property, which is to occur in stages pursuant to a phased master development plan.
+Further, on the Transaction Date, the Joint Venture and the Company entered into a Lease Agreement (the "Lease Agreement"), pursuant to which the Joint Venture leased certain of the contributed East Area I property back to the Company for continuation of agricultural operations, and certain other permitted uses, on the property until the Joint Venture requires the property for development.
+The Lease terminates in stages corresponding to the Joint Venture's development of the property, which is to occur in stages pursuant to a phased master development plan.
 In any event, the Lease will terminate five years from the Transaction Date.

 The Company and the Joint Venture also entered into a Retained Property Development Agreement on the Transaction Date (the "Retained Property Agreement").
 Under the terms of the Retained Property Agreement, the Joint Venture will transfer certain contributed East Area I property, which is entitled for commercial development, back to the Company (the "Retained Property") and arrange for the design and construction of certain improvements to the Retained Property, subject to certain reimbursements by the Company.
+In August 2018, the Retained Property was transferred back to the Company.

-The Company's sale of an interest in the LLC in which the Company's contributed property comprises the LLC's primary asset, combined with the Lease Agreement is considered a sale-leaseback transaction under FASB ASC 840, Leases because of the Company's continuing involvement in the property in the form of its agricultural operations.
+The Company's sale of an interest in the LLC in which the Company's contributed property comprises the LLC's primary asset, combined with the Lease Agreement is considered a sale-leaseback transaction under FASB ASC 840, Leases, because of the Company's continuing involvement in the property in the form of its agricultural operations.
 Accordingly, the property continues to be carried on the consolidated balance sheet as real estate development, rather than being classified as an equity investment and a sale-leaseback deferral has been recorded for the \$20,000,000 payment made by Lewis for the purchase of the LLC interest.
 Lease expense associated with the Lease Agreement is not required under sale-leaseback accounting since the Company is treated as though it continues to own the property.
-During the year ended October 31, 2017 and 2016, the Company recorded \$7,047,000 and \$3,349,000, respectively, of real estate development costs and corresponding increases in the sale-leaseback deferral to recognize real estate development costs capitalized by the LLC.
-There are no repayment requirements for the sale-leaseback deferral and as the Lease Agreement is terminated in connection with the staged development of the property, a corresponding amount of real estate development and the sale-leaseback deferral will be adjusted to equity investments on the consolidated balance sheets.
+During the year ended October 31, 2018 and 2017, the Company recorded \$27,934,000 and \$7,047,000, respectively, of real estate development costs and corresponding increases in the sale-leaseback deferral to recognize real estate development costs capitalized by the LLC.
+There are no repayment requirements for the sale-leaseback deferral and as the Lease Agreement is terminated in connection with the staged development of the property, a corresponding amount of real estate development and the sale-leaseback deferral will be adjusted to equity investments on the consolidated balance sheet.
+In December 2018, the Company terminated the lease per the terms of the lease agreement.

-In connection with the LLC Agreement, the Company is to be reimbursed \$250,000 by the Joint Venture on February 1, 2018 for Initial Public Safety Facility Payments made to the City of Santa Paula in October 2015.
-This amount is included in prepaid expenses and other current assets in the consolidated balance sheets.
-Additionally, beginning March 2016, the Company leases office space to Lewis and received rental income of \$16,000 and \$12,000 for the years ended October 31, 2017 and 2016, respectively.
+In connection with the LLC Agreement, the Company was reimbursed \$250,000 by the Joint Venture in January 2018 for Initial Public Safety Facility Payments made to the City of Santa Paula in October 2015.
+This amount was included in prepaid expenses and other current assets in the consolidated balance sheets as of October 31, 2017.
+Additionally, the Company leases office space to Lewis and received rental income of \$16,000, \$16,000 and \$12,000 for the years ended October 31, 2018, 2017 and 2016, respectively.